 Drink for the Revolution!

-Money made from the bar will be used to pay off the Sumac Centre’s mortgage.
-If we make any money in excess of this it will be donated to activist and social change projects decided at members’ meetings.
+The Forest Field’s Social Club rents space from the Sumac Centre when the Club is running.
+This contributes Sumac’s mortgage, maintenance and all the associated cost of running a Social Centre.
+If there is any surplus in excess of this it will be donated to activist and social change projects decided at members’ meetings.

 Volunteers are always welcome to help in our bar!

 For more info on how to get involved, contact us.